 The European Commission (EC) maintains a list of vigilance contacts for all the EU-27, Iceland, Liechtenstein, Norway and Turkey.
 Most Competent Authority websites further specify which of these contacts should be used when emailing vigilance reports, which may not always be all contacts listed on the EC Vigilance contact list.

-Our tool includes all the email addresses for vigilance contacts on the EC’s list; plus, we highlight the specific contact that the Competent Authority states should be used for vigilance reporting.
+Our tool includes all the email addresses for vigilance contacts on the EC’s list; plus, we highlight the specific contact that the Competent Authority states should be used for medical device vigilance reporting.